-Ryan Hope Travis is an actor, director, and multi-hyphenate filmmaker.
+Ryan Hope Travis is an actor, director, writer, and multi-hyphenate filmmaker.
 As an actor, Ryan has guest starred on the Emmy Award-Winning series The Watchmen, Investigation ID's Dead Silent and Swamp Murders, and a national commercial for BET.
 He has performed in numerous independent films, and for his onstage work, was nominated “Best Actor in a Play” by Broadway World CNY, 2018.
 As a multi-hyphenate filmmaker (e.g., writer, director, and cinematographer), Ryan has 10 short films to his credit, with several having their world premieres at film festivals in New York City, Austin, Miami, Los Angeles, and the Academy Award-qualifying, Atlanta Film Festival.
 His debut feature film, Cocoa in the Dark, is currently in post-production.

 Ryan was commissioned by the New York State Council on the Arts to write and perform A Shout in Salty Water, a one-man show based on interviews with 17 low-income African American fathers in Syracuse, NY.
 His other one-man show, June 16, is an autobiographical piece based on interviews with fathers in Washington D.C.
 Both productions explore the role poverty plays in fatherhood.

 As an educator, Ryan has over 9 years of teaching experience at both universities and professional training institutions.
 He taught a variety of acting and creative writing courses at Syracuse University, Colgate University, Hobart and William Smith Colleges, and the University of Florida, among others.
 Ryan was recruited by the dean of the College of Arts & Sciences at Syracuse University to develop a pilot community theater program that connected Syracuse community members with SU students.
 In that capacity, he successfully directed and conceived 8 original productions, for which he was presented the “Special Recognition for Artistic Contribution” Award by Vera House, a non-profit organization for domestic violence and sexual assault survivors.
 His arts administration experience also includes serving as Executive Artistic Director of the Paul Robeson Performing Arts Company in Syracuse, NY, and the Youth Project Director and Engaging Men Project Coordinator at Peace Over Violence in Los Angeles.